warmist/scripts/docs/agitation-rebalance.rst

 How the DF agitation system works
 ---------------------------------

-The DF agitation (or "irritation") system gives you challenges to face when your dwarves impact the natural environment.
-It adds new depth to gameplay, but it can also quickly drag the game down, both with constant incursions of agitated animals and with FPS-killing massive buildups of hidden invaders in the caverns.
-This mod changes how the agitation system behaves to ensure the challenge remains fun and not overwhelming.

 For the surface wilderness, the DF agitation system works by maintaining a counter.
 Your dwarves increase the counter when they chop down trees or catch fish.
-Once it crosses a threshold, wildlife that enters the map will be agitated and will actively attack your units.
+Once it crosses a threshold, wildlife that enters the map will be agitated and will aggressively attack your units.
 Once a year, the counter is decremented by a fixed amount.
 This means that once you cross the threshold that starts the agitation attacks, you will suffer near-constant retribution, at least until the next year.